ishhwarrii/flint/README.md

 ## About

-Flint is a learning and portfolio project implementing a simplified in-memory key-value store with a custom TCP server and protocol, inspired by Redis.
+Flint is a learning project implementing a simplified in-memory key-value store with a custom TCP server and protocol, inspired by Redis.
 It is not intended to be production-ready or performance-equivalent to Redis.